-5 tips for negotiating a rent reduction during COVID-19
+5 tips for negotiating a rent reduction when you're financially struggling

 What can you do if your business can no longer afford to pay rent?
 Here are 5 practical tips for negotiating a rent reduction with your landlord.

-The coronavirus (COVID-19) pandemic and subsequent lockdown laws have left most traders facing a loss of revenue, with non-essential stores closing down entirely.
-Many businesses are now grappling with how to pay rent on commercial storefronts as their cash flow begins to dry up.
+The coronavirus (COVID-19) pandemic and subsequent lockdown laws left most traders facing a loss of revenue.
+As a result, many businesses are grappling with how to pay rent on commercial storefronts (if that's how they're still trading).

 So, what can you do if you can no longer afford to pay your rent?
 Here are a few tips on negotiating a new commercial lease with your landlord.

 The government recently announced the intention to introduce a mandatory code of conduct for commercial tenancies to support small and medium-sized businesses impacted by COVID-19.
 This means commercial landlords may be required to agree to a rent reduction, so that the burden is shared between both parties.

 At the time of writing, legislation outlining how exactly the code will be enforced has yet to be enacted, however, the government has indicated that rent reductions may be based on the business’decline in turnover.

 With this in mind, ensure your books are up-to-date and reflect any loss of revenue incurred as a result of closing your business, or, any loss of sales due to the coronavirus crisis.

 There’s no time like the present to start negotiating new commercial lease terms with your landlord.
 So, set up a time with your landlord to discuss your current situation.